Kandy Lake: Description

-The extent of Kandy Lake is 6,544 sq. meters.
+The extent of Kandy Lake is 6,544 sqm.
 The circumference is 3.21 km.
-The greatest depth is 18.5 meters.
-The parapet wall, giving the appearance of a cloud, is popularly called Walakulu Bemma and measures 633.82 meters.
+The greatest depth is 18.5 m.
+The parapet wall, giving the appearance of a cloud, is popularly called Walakulu Bemma and measures 633.82 m.
 The building located at the centre of the lake, together with some ancient ruins, was known as Diyatilaka Mandapaya in the past.
 It is believed that the Kings used this pavilion for relaxation.

 The Kandy Lake offers a place for a stroll or a jog.
 The shady path surrounding the lake provides a view of the hills and the town.
 The Malwatte temple, one of the two head temples of the Siyam Nikaya sect of Theravada Buddhism, is also located overlooking the lake.